svenrr/good_news_everyone/Sentiment_Analysis/README.md

-sentiment_analysis : notebook, which contains some EDA and the machine learning models used for sentiment analysis RNN : Prototype RNN for Classification
+sentiment_analysis : Notebook, which contains EDA and the machine learning models used for sentiment analysis